isoos/pwa/examples/pwa_defaults/README.md

 What is going on here?

-- The *first* `pub build` will compile the `web/main.dart` to JavaScript, and it populates the `build/web` directory with the compiled version and its static assets.

 - `pub run pwa` executes the `pwa` package's default code generator:

+  - The offline assets are usually in the `web/build` directory, and they are the result of calling `pub build`.
+The script detects if it hasn't been run before, and invokes it.
+It will compile the `web/main.dart` to JavaScript, and it will populate the `build/web` directory with the compiled version and its static assets.

   - It scans the `build/web` directory for static assets, like:
     ````